 - Width per person: 36"

-Note: Some bed manufacturers change the definition of "standard" sizes by a few inches.
+Note: Some bed manufacturers differ slightly in their definition of "standard" sizing.
 Before you go shopping for bedding, be sure to get the exact measurements of your bed so you are able to purchase the correct size sheets.